mjcg91/sort_array_with_indices/README.md

-# Sort Array With Indices
+# Sort Array With Indices - For Autodesk Bifrost

-This is a variant of Autodesk Bifrost's built-in "sort_array_with_indices".
+This operator is a variant of Autodesk Bifrost's built-in **"sort_array_with_indices"**.
 It behaves exactly the same except that it can also sort all vector types (uint2, float3, long4...).

-This nodes is faster at sorting randomized array, however it is about 30% slower when sorting descening sequences or partially sorted arrays.
+This nodes is usually faster at sorting large and randomized array, however it is ~30% slower at sorting descening sequences or partially sorted arrays.

 ## Dependencies
-This library requires the Autodesk Bifrost SDK along with Intel oneTBB.

-To complie this, you will Need to set BIFROST_LOCATION and TBB_DIR CMake variables.
-They
+**Sort Array With Indices** requires the Autodesk Bifrost SDK along with Intel oneTBB.
+To complie this, you must set BIFROST_LOCATION and TBB_DIR CMake variables.

+## Compiler
+This project was compiled with Clang for windows.
+The compiler path and flags are hard coded in the root CMakeLists.txt.
+If you don't use Clang for Windows, remove this part of the code.

+## License
+**Sort Array With Indices** is released under the [MIT License](LICENSE.md).